Frequently Asked Questions

 We welcome participation by anyone our client wants present for the birth experience.
 Since the place of birth can make a critical difference between a satisfying or disappointing birth experience, the birth center is set up not only to accommodate the birthing person’s needs but also for friends and family, with comfortable space in and outside the birth room.
 Santa Fe Birth Center offers a safe, healthy and nurturing space for everyone involved in the birth.
 The Center has a children’s play area, kitchen, living room, a separate handicapped accessible bathroom and a four season garden.
 Everyone present must be in sound health and children need to be attended by an adult.

 Can I bring my doula?

 YES!
 We strongly encourage all birthing people to have a doula during labor.
 Studies show doulas help reduce anxiety and time in labor, increase newborn bonding, and facilitate partner relationships postpartum.
 We work closely with The Birthing Tree doulas, which are well acquainted with Santa Fe Birth Center.
 A private practice doula is also welcome.

 Our midwives address complications if they arise; however if hospital transport is necessary a fully-equipped 24/7 on-call hospital staffed by both midwives and physicians is only four minutes away.
 We arrange for the transfer and accompany you to the hospital.

 What are the payment options?

-We are are in network with several insurance companies, both private and Medicaid.
-We will work with you and your insurance carrier to help you get the maximum reimbursement.
+We will work with you and your insurance provider, private or Medicaid, to help you get the maximum reimbursement.
 We also accept self-pay and offer payment plans.